 Ethical business

 We aim to drive sustainable, ethical development across our value chain, our customers, our suppliers and our own practices as a company.
 We want to create a collaborative culture at Permobil and a healthy, open dialogue with suppliers to support a better, safer and happier society.

+TARGET

-90% of all staff trained annually in our Code of Conduct
+· 90% of all staff trained annually in our Code of Conduct

+PERFORMANCE

+• 2022: 98%

+Our approach

 The Code of Conduct for employees is one of our key tools for defining and securing an ethical business.
 The Code covers diversity and anti-discrimination, human rights, health and safety, culture, relationship with customers, confidentiality, anti-bribery and corruption, conflicts of interest, speaking up, competition, trade restrictions and protecting the environment.

 Code of Conduct training is mandatory for every employee.
 Our target is set at 90% since we assume a 7% staff turnover.
 Also, as our business has grown with acquisitions, each new member of the Permobil family is asked to complete the Code of Conduct training.
 In addition, we have a whistleblowing hotline, where employees and other stakeholders can report concerns in their local language.
 These are reviewed by an external service who work closely with our HR and Legal teams as appropriate.

-The percentage of employees trained in the Code of Conduct increased from 92% (in 2021) to 98%.
+What we did in 2022 The percentage of employees trained in the Code of Conduct increased from 92% (in 2021) to 98%.
 We communicated more intensively about the Code of Conduct using our internal communication channels.
 We also introduced the Code of Conduct training into the Permobil induction program.

-Going forward, we will continue the annual rollout of the Code of Conduct training and deepen internal knowledge about our core values: User First, Leading, Passionate and Trusted.
+Our plans for 2023 Going forward, we will continue the annual rollout of the Code of Conduct training and deepen internal knowledge about our core values: User First, Leading, Passionate and Trusted.